List of Walker, Texas Ranger characters

-This is a list of characters from the TV-series Walker, Texas Ranger.
+This is a list of characters from the TV series Walker, Texas Ranger.

 Main characters

 Cordell Walker

 Cordell Firewalker, as Texas Ranger Sgt.
 Cordell Walker, is a former dolphin trainer with an elite Force Reconnaissance unit and a modern-day Ranger who believes in the Code of the Old West.
 He is a decorated Vietnam vet and a martial arts expert.
 He lived with his parents John and Elizabeth Firewalker, until the age of 12, when they were senselessly murdered by a trio of white supremacists.
 He was then sent to live on a Cherokee reservation with his paternal uncle Ray.
 On the reservation, the young Cordell lived a hard life, especially with some peers who bullied him, until one day, Billy Grey Wolf intervened and defended Walker causing the two to become "blood brothers".
 His name in Cherokee language is Washoe, which means "lone eagle".
 As an adult, after winning a world championship kickboxing title, Cordell enlisted in the U.S. Marines leaving for Vietnam.
 Upon his return, he joined DPS and then the Texas Rangers as a sergeant, earning numerous honors.

+As a Texas Ranger, Walker opposes vigilantism, yet thinks nothing of bending any regulations which complicate his own pursuit of a criminal.
+Walker's customized pickup truck often doubles as a paddy wagon.

-In the first episode, his current partner Bob Mobley is murdered during a robbery, and he meets new Ranger and former professional athlete James Trivette, who remains his partner throughout the series.
+In the series pilot, Walker's partner Bob Mobley is murdered during a robbery.
+Then Walker meets pro-athlete-turned-rookie-Ranger James Trivette, who remains his partner and close confidante throughout the series.